If Public Figures Were Stocks: A Reputation Market Analysis

 J. Robert Oppenheimer (Ticker: OPPY)

 J. Robert Oppenheimer got the Christopher Nolan treatment in 2023, and the market noticed.
-But the post-movie bump has faded, and the fundamental question remains: does the man who built the atomic bomb deserve credit for scientific genius or blame for enabling nuclear weapons?
+But the post-movie bump has faded, and the underlying question remains: does the man who built the atomic bomb deserve credit for scientific genius or blame for enabling nuclear weapons?

 Bull case: The Nolan biopic permanently raised baseline awareness.
 The moral complexity of his story makes for endlessly engaging debate -- which drives trading volume.
 Bear case: The "father of the atomic bomb" label is heavy.
 Hard to go long on existential risk.
 Analyst rating: Speculative.
 The volatility around moral ambiguity is tradeable if you have the stomach for it.